SatsumaSegment/Raycaster/README.md

 A ray-casting engine written in Python using Pygame

 This is a basic idea for a ray-caster and needs improvement.

-The main issue is with fisheye distortion.
+The main issue is fisheye distortion.